nsc-norway/suprDUPr/README.md

 not caused by "sequencing-related" effects, such as ExAmp -- instead they are genuinely different reads.

-It used to be possible to analyse PE data using `suprDUPr.read_id` and standard UNIX shell commands.
+Previously, PE analysis was implemented using `suprDUPr.read_id` and standard UNIX shell commands.
 As suprDUPr now has native PE support, this approach is no longer needed.
+The shell-based pipeline provided a slightly different (larger) result for the duplicate ratio, for a given set of parameters.
+To count a read as duplicate, it only required the read was marked as duplicate in both R1 and R2, considered separately.
+The result produced by suprDUPr's native PE analysis is better, as it consideres the read pair together, and requires both R1 and R2 to match to the same duplicate.
+In practice, the difference seems negligible.

-Keep in mind, however, that a shorter matching string length per read (start/end position) may be in beneficial, as the effective matching string is twice as long when running on PE data.
+Keep in mind that a shorter matching string length per read (start/end position) may be in required, as the effective matching string is twice as long when running on PE data.

 ## How to compile the program